The Jungle Book (1994 film): Pre-production

+AMLF in France, Roadshow Films in Australia, and Alliance Communications in Canada.

 Disney chairman Jeffrey Katzenberg saw the potential of adapting the animated classic and assigned Ronald Yonver and Mark Geldman to write the project.
 Dissatisfied with these scripts, one of which was 180 pages long with no dialogue for the first 70 pages, Katzenberg handed the project to Stephen Sommers after being satisfied with his work on The Adventures of Huck Finn.
 Sommers, who is a huge fan of the original animated film and various jungle adventure films, was eager to do a lush, romantic adventure and to show the beauty of the jungle.
 Executives were stunned by Sommers' decisions for the project as some were expecting an exact recreation of the original animated film and others wanted a teen romance to be the main focus.

 Casting

 Jason Scott Lee was Sommers' only choice for Mowgli.
-Disney executives labeled him as “too old" for the role until Sommers convinced them that he would be a much more believable leading man than an unknown teenager.
+Disney executives labeled him as "too old" for the role until Sommers convinced them that he would be a much more believable leading man than an unknown teenager.
 Lee was also cast because the animals reacted to him the best.
 Sommers and his crew did try to cast actors in India, but due to Bollywood guidelines, their schedules and limits on the number of films they could work on restricted their involvement.
 However, they were able to cast Stefan Kalipha and Anirudh Agarwal before they agreed to any Bollywood productions.
 The casting of Cary Elwes as Captain William Boone, Lena Headey as Kitty Brydon, and Sam Neill as Colonel Geoffrey Brydon soon followed.
-Neill in particular found himself drawn to the role as he comes from a long line of family who served in the British Army during the Raj.
+Neill, in particular, found himself drawn to the role as he comes from a long line of family who served in the British Army during the Raj.
 The role of Dr. Julius Plumford was always written for John Cleese but Sommers was discouraged that Cleese would never accept it.
 Cleese agreed to the role after he received the script and fell in love with it.
 Jason Flemyng made his film debut with this film and his role grew after Sommers instantly bonded with him.